SK W 24825

 BKG 94404 / BG 81486

 Built by Pressed Steel in 1967, this coach is an example of a British Railways Mk 1 gangwayed full brake.
 It ended its life in use on mail trains around Swansea, and was purchased for preservation in 2006.
-The vast, 'empty' interior of the coach provided a veritable blank canvas for a team (led by Rob James and Dafydd Lloyd George - supported by local company Castell Howell) to fit the inside of the coach with a professional kitchen - with parts sourced from across the country.
+The vast, 'empty' interior of the coach provided a veritable blank canvas for a team (supported by local company Castell Howell) to fit the inside of the coach with a professional kitchen - with parts sourced from across the country.
 Vacuum brakes and steam heat were refitted (along with a generator to power the kitchen), allowing the coach to enter service later in 2006.
-More recently, it has been outshopped in British racing green, with gold leaf lettering (to match the Gwili's dining train), sponsored by Felinfoel Brewery.
+More recently, it has been outshopped in British racing green, with gold leaf lettering (to match the Gwili's dining train).
 The coach now sees regular use on a series of dining trains throughout the year.

 Stay in touch

 Keep up to date with our latest news and be the first to hear about special events and offers.
 Just leave us your email address…